mmcgraw73/TNGBL./README.md

 _TNGs/tangibles/a thing that is perceptible by touch._

 a vanilla JavaScript MVC application created for collectors that aims to make categorizing and documenting your collection as easy as possible.
-TNGs also has the ablitly to

 #### why do i need TNGs?